stelligent/cfn_nag/migration.md

    * policyDocument fields are fairly complex, so they are mapped to a PolicyDocument with some query and convenience methods rules can use versus having to implement themselves (potentially in multiple places)

+   For a "synthetic" field like this, one computed by cfn-model versus being mapped from the underlying document, the original mapped field still holds its original content, while a new field is added with the computed value.